gutovsky/realtime-fraud-detection-with-gnn-on-dgl/README.md

 After [deploying](#how-to-deploy-the-solution) this solution, go to AWS Step Functions in AWS console, then start the state machine starting with `ModelTrainingPipeline`.

-You can input below parameters to overrride the default parameters of model training,
+You can input below parameters to override the default parameters of model training,

 ```json
 {